Algorithms with improved delay for enumerating connected induced subgraphs of a large cardinality: Acknowledgement

 \section{Acknowledgement}

-The authors would like to thank the various grants from the National Natural Science Foundation of China (No. 61404069), Scientific Research Project of Colleges and Universities in Guangdong Province (No. 2021ZDZX1027), and STU Scientific Research Foundation for Talents (No. NTF20016 and No. NTF20017).
+The authors would like to thank the various grants from the National Natural Science Foundation of China (No. 61404069), Scientific Research Project of Colleges and Universities in Guangdong Province (No. 2021ZDZX1027), Guangdong Basic and Applied Basic Research Foundation (2022A1515110712), and STU Scientific Research Foundation for Talents (No. NTF20016 and No. NTF20017).